rust-lang/book/second-edition/nostarch/chapter10.md

 We want to make a media aggregator library that can display summaries of data that might be stored in a `NewsArticle` or `Tweet` instance.
-To do this, we need each struct to be summarizable, and we need to be able to ask for that summary by calling a `summarize` method on an instance.
+To do this, we need a summary from each type, and we need to be able to ask for that summary by calling a `summarize` method on an instance.
 Listing 10-12 shows the definition of a `Summary` trait that expresses this behavior:

 Filename: src/lib.rs